• Skip to main content

 How to Disable the Camera on MacBook

-The built-in MacBook Camera uses the same bus that connects the screen with the motherboard, which makes it impossible to disconnect the Camera, without switching OFF the screen.
+The built-in MacBook Camera uses the same bus that connects the screen with the motherboard, which makes it impossible to disconnect and disable the Camera, without switching OFF the screen.

 Hence, the only way to physically disable the camera on MacBook is to cover the camera with a sticker, duct tape or use camera covers as available in the market.